DITAS-Project/decision-system-for-data-and-computation-movement/README.md

 * Maven

 ### Compilation
+* install Apache Tomcat
 * Download the source code from this repository
-* Copile it using maven: with a shell navigate to the main folder and use the command  _mvn package_
+* Copile it using maven:
+ * with a shell navigate to the main folder and use the command  _mvn package_
+* compile using eclipse
+ * import the prioject usinh eclipse (oxygen, with pligin for maven)
+ * right click on the main project and run _maven install_

 ### Deployment
-* Move the war file _/target/ROOT.war_ just created in the _webapps_ folder of Apache Tomcat
+* the file war file _/target/ROOT.war_ creted with maven should be moved to the _webapps_ folder of Apache Tomcat, if it is not the case, move it manually
 * Start Apache Tomcat

 ### Check deployment